securing-cloud-applications/crypto-aes/README.md

 # crypto-aes

-Demo project showing how to use HMAC functions with SHA256 to guarantee data integrity and authenticate who generates a file.
-There are two sub projects in this repo.
+Demo project showing how to use AES in GCM mode with 256-bit key to guarantee integrity, authenticity, and confidentiality between two applications.
+There are three subprojects in this repo.

+* utils - contains shared utility classes `CrptoUtils` and `JsonUtils`.
-* warehouse - which generates a `refunds.json` file into the `data` folder
+* warehouse - generates `data/refunds.aes` file encrypted with AES/GCM, depends on the utils project.
-* payments - which reads the `data/refunds.json` and verifies its integrity and authenticity using HMAC-SHA-256
+* payments -  reads and decrypts `data/refunds.aes`, depends on utils project.

 ## software prerequisites

 * Java 11 JDK
 * Java IDE

-## setup

-Apache Maven is the build system in use.
-You should import the project into your favourite IDE so you can more easily explore the code.

-## run
+## run on the command line

-Run the applications in the following order.

-* run `com.example.warehouse.WarehouseApplicationTests` to generate the `data/refunds.json` and `data/refunds.json.hs256`
+* run warehouse app `java -jar warehouse/target/warehouse-0.0.1-SNAPSHOT.jar` to generate the `data/refunds.aen` file
-* run 'com.example.payments.PaymentsApplicationTests' to read the `data/refunds.json` and verify its integrity
+* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` to read the `data/refunds.aes` and verify and decrypt it.
+* edit `data/refunds.aes` to simulate corruption. you can add a newline at the end of the file.
+* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` you will an exception.

+## run from the IDE

+* run `com.example.warehouse.WarehouseApplication` to generate the `data/refunds.aes`
+* run `com.example.payments.PaymentsApplication` to read the `data/refunds.aes`  verify and decrypt
-* edit `data/refunds.json` to simulate corruption. you can add a newline at the end of the file.
+* edit `data/refunds.aes` to simulate corruption. you can add a newline at the end of the file.
-* run `com.example.payments.PaymentsApplicationTests` to get a data corruption exception
+* run `com.example.payments.PaymentsApplication` to get a data corruption exception
-* `data/refunds.json` to it's original state
+* restore `data/refunds.aes` to its original state
-* edit the refunds password in `src/main/resources/application.yml`
+* edit the refunds password in `payments/src/main/resources/application.yml`
-* run `com.example.payments.PaymentsApplicationTests` to get a data corruption exception
+* run `com.example.payments.PaymentsApplication` to get a data corruption exception

 ## interesting files to look at

+* `util/src/main/java/com/example/util/CryptoUtils.java` to examine AES encryption
 * `warehouse/src/main/java/com/example/warehouse/RefundGenerationService.java` to examine the code
-that generates the `refund.json` and `refund.json.sha256` file
+that generates the `refund.aes` file
-* `payments/src/main/java/com/example/payments/PaymentService.java` to examine the code that verifies the integrity of the `refund.json` file before consuming it.
+* `payments/src/main/java/com/example/payments/PaymentService.java` to examine the code that verifies and decrypts the `refund.aes` file before consuming it.